1

 What qualifications do you need to be a certified diabetes educator?

-To become a certified diabetes educator (CDE), candidates typically need a healthcare-related degree such as nursing, dietetics, or pharmacy, along with relevant work experience in diabetes management.
-They must also pass the Certified Diabetes Educator exam administered by the National Certification Board for Diabetes Educators (NCBDE).
-Additional skills in patient education, communication, and knowledge of diabetes care are essential for certification.
+To become a certified diabetes educator (CDE), candidates must have a healthcare-related degree, such as nursing, dietetics, or pharmacy, and at least two years of professional experience in diabetes management.
+They must also complete specific diabetes education coursework and pass the Certified Diabetes Educator exam administered by the National Certification Board for Diabetes Educators (NCBDE).

 What are diabetes paraprofessionals?